-The public plays a major role in providing information to law enforcement and intelligence agencies about possible terrorist and foreign interference activities.
+The public plays a major role in providing information to law enforcement and security agencies about possible terrorist and foreign interference activities.

 Trust your instincts—even if you think it’s probably nothing, the smallest piece of information can be valuable.
 Terrorism and foreign interference are complex problems.
 It can be hard to know what might be important.